benjiemc/tcr-pmhc-interface-analysis/README.md

 ## Running the Analysis

-The analysis can be run using the provide Makefile.
+The analysis can be run using the provided Makefile.
-Once the environment is setup, the whole analysis can be run using the following command:
+Once the environment is set, the whole analysis can be run using the following command:

 ```
 make all